McCombs Longhorns Take London

 Students and alumni based in the United Kingdom were recently treated to a special gathering featuring great food, student insights, and new connections.

 Eighty-five McCombs supporters gathered at Dojo headquarters in London on May 19 for the second annual Longhorns in London event, co-hosted by the Cockrell School of Engineering.
 McCombs Associate Dean Ty Henderson welcomed the crowd alongside Cockrell Dean Roger T. Bonnecaze.
-Dojo is owned by McCombs alumnus George Karibian, BBA ’86.
+Dojo, a financial technology company, is owned by McCombs alumnus George Karibian, BBA ’86.

 McCombs Success Scholars studying abroad are part of the BBA International Program, which provides a range of experiential learning opportunities for undergraduates.
 There are currently 25 McCombs Success Scholars studying abroad in London, and many of them rely on donor support to participate.